kartoza/docker-geoserver/README.md

 docker run -it --name geo -v /etc/letsencrpt:/etc/letsencrypt  -e PKCS12_PASSWORD=geoserver -e JKS_KEY_PASSWORD=geoserver -e JKS_STORE_PASSWORD=geoserver -e SSL=true -p 8443:8443 -p 8600:8080 kartoza/geoserver:${VERSION}

 ```

+You can also use a PFX file with this image.
+Rename your PFX file as certificate.pfx and then mount the folder containing
+your pfx file.
+This will be converted to perm files.

+**NB** When using PFX files make sure that the ALIAS_KEY you specify as
+an environment variable matches the ALIAS_KEY that was used when generating
+your PFX key.

 A full list of SSL variables is provided here
 * HTTP_PORT
 * HTTP_PROXY_NAME